 Today, many more imaging procedures are being done and people are more commonly being diagnosed with thyroid nodules.
 Most of the time, the original test ordered was not meant to look at the thyroid at all, but it may have picked up a small abnormality on the thyroid gland due to how close the thyroid is to other important parts of the neck.
 We will use a fishing analogy to explain how we “fish” in thyroid nodules.

 Lets take a fishing trip so that you understand more about thyroid nodules.

 Thyroid nodules are like small lakes within the thyroid gland.
 Having nodules in the thyroid is very common and the odds increase as you age.
 At 50 years old, 1/2 of all people have thyroid nodule.
 As you get older, the nodules may fill with more fluid as they continue to grow slowly.

-Because these lakes are within the thyroid itself, they cannot be seen with the naked eye.
-Similar to how fishermen use sound waves (ultrasound) to find the bottom of the water they are fishing in, doctors use an ultrasound machine to help visualize these thyroid lakes.
-Using the ultrasound, a doctor can tell how deep and wide the lakes are, how rough or smooth the borders are, and if there is any material floating within the water of the lake.
-While ultrasound may work to look at the lakes within the thyroid, it does not tell you anything about the type of fish swimming in thyroid lakes.
+Because these “lakes” are within the thyroid itself, they cannot be seen with the naked eye.
+Similar to how fishermen use sound waves (ultrasound) to find the bottom of the water they are fishing in, doctors use an ultrasound machine to help visualize these thyroid nodules (or “lakes”.
+Using the ultrasound, a doctor can tell how deep and wide the thyroid nodules are, how rough or smooth the borders are, and if there is any material floating within the fluid inside the nodule.
+While ultrasound may work to look at the “lakes” within the thyroid, it does not tell you anything about the type of “fish swimming in thyroid lakes”.

 Share this with a patient or friend.